Proxmox – P3 How To Install Ubuntu Server 22.04 on Proxmox | Step-by-Step Guide

-In this guide, you’ll learn how to install Ubuntu Server 22.04 on Proxmox step by step, even if you are new to virtualization.
+In this step-by-step tutorial, you will learn how to install Ubuntu Server 22.04 on Proxmox VE, even if you are new to virtualization.
+By the end of this guide, your Ubuntu VM will be fully operational and ready for production or lab use.

 A working Proxmox VE installation